yangrongkun/POSITION/README.md

 ### Abstract

-3D scene CAD recomposition aims to reconstruct a given scene with CAD models retrieved from a database to simulate the original geometry and arrangement.
-While recent methods produce satisfactory results on closed-set databases with limited types of objects, they cannot be applied in the real world with diverse objects that are unseen in the training set.
-In this paper, we propose POSITION, an open-world 3D scene CAD recomposition method to reconstruct the 3D scene with CADs retrieved from an open-set database.
-Our POSITION consists of three steps: Firstly, we extract open-world multi-modal object representations from a captured 3D scene.
-Secondly, on top of the extracted representations, we propose a training-free multi-modal coarse-to-fine retrieval method to retrieve CADs that visually, geometrically and semantically match the objects.
-Thirdly, we present a physical plausible pose alignment method to adjust retrieved CAD models to maintain consistent geometry and layout with the observation.
-Extensive experiments on the Replica and ScanNet datasets demonstrate the effectiveness of our proposed POSITION.
+3D scene CAD recomposition aims to reconstruct a given scene by retrieving and assembling CAD models from a database, so as to accurately simulate the geometric properties and spatial arrangement of the original environment.While recent methods produce satisfactory results on closed-set databases with limited types of objects, they exhibit constrained transferability when being applied in the real-world scenes containing diverse out-of-distribution objects.In this paper, we propose POSITION, an open-world 3D scene CAD recomposition method to construct the 3D scene with CADs retrieved from an open-set database.
+POSITION is designed following a divide-and-conquer strategy.
+Firstly, we extract open-world multi-modal object representations from a captured 3D scene.
+Secondly, on top of the extracted representations, we propose a training-free coarse-to-fine retrieval method to retrieve CADs that are visually, geometrically and semantically match real objects.
+Thirdly, we present a physically plausible pose alignment method to adjust retrieved CAD models to maintain consistent geometry and layout with the observation.
+By decomposing the problem into well-defined subtasks, our approach achieves generalization across various scene types and scalable CAD databases without retraining or fine-tuning.
+Our approach demonstrates superior CAD recomposition performance on both the Scan2CAD benchmark and diverse real-world 3D scene datasets.

 ### Qualitative results